 both in the public and private sectors.

-2019 – The concept was reviewed as the Museum of Childhood Ireland project, and a new Board was constituted.
-An application for Charitable Status was submitted, in order to operate on the guiding principle of affordability, access and inclusivity for all.
+2019 – The concept was reviewed as the Museum of Childhood Ireland project, and a new Board constituted.
+An application for Charitable Status was submitted, and Charitable status was granted, in order to operate on the guiding principle of affordability, access and inclusivity for all.
 To enable this, hybrid funding to include financial and in-kind support from local and national businesses, private donations, grant-aid, a crowd-funding campaign, and a layered membership/support network was envisioned.
 Advanced research and consultation on a preferred location for a Museum of Childhood Ireland was undertaken, and a programme of policy development commenced, supported by principles of best practice and governance procedures.
-An important travelling exhibition, ‘Basque Children of ‘37’ was planned.
+A 2nd important islandwide Children in War travelling exhibition, ‘The Basque Children of ‘37’ was planned and implemented.

 *By 2020 we had 30,00+ followers on Facebook and 3,000+ on Twitter.